kaizoku-oh/zephyr-codespace/DEBUGGING.md

 > [!IMPORTANT]
-> First thing, make sure to plug your board before opening the devontainer/container If you didn't do that then you might need to restart the docker service
+> First thing, make sure to plug your board before opening the devontainer/container If you didn't do that then you might need to restart the devcontainer/vscode
 ```bash
 sudo systemctl restart docker
 ```